-Studies show how critical sleep is to maintaining a healthy lifestyleOctober 15th, 2013 in Health /
+Studies show how critical sleep is to maintaining a healthy lifestyleOctober 15, 2013 in Medicine & Health / Health

 Three new studies show just how critical it is for adults to seek treatment for a sleep illness and aim for seven to nine hours of sleep each night in order to maintain a healthy lifestyle.